 We really love the Umbwe Route, and are both surprised – and delighted – that others don’t feel similarly.
 Indeed, many agencies, out of sheer ignorance, don’t offer treks on this trail at all.
 But that’s just fine, because it enables more open-minded trekkers to enjoy the trail in peace.

 Despite its reputation as the toughest trek, the Umbwe Route is still a non-technical climb.
 Taxing, but not technical.
 All you need are an iron will and calves of steel; this is truly a trek to test your mettle.

 The difficulty is that it’s so damn relentlessly uphill.
-Indeed, looking back on the first couple of days we can think of very few places where you actually descend, the longest being the five minutes or so at the end of the second stage when you walk down to the Barranco Campsite.
+Indeed, looking back on the first couple of days, we can think of very few places where you actually descend at all, the longest being the five minutes or so towards the end of the second stage as you approach Barranco Campsite.

 When trekkers on the Umbwe Route arrive at Barranco, they have a choice: east and round to Barafu Campsite to access the summit via Stella Point; or, if you hanker after the quieter, more dramatic option, you could have joined the path up to Lava Tower to continue to the summit via the Western Breach.
 The latter option is the connoisseurs’ choice, no doubt, though it is also an extremely risky strategy unless you have taken at least one – and preferably two – acclimatization days en route to the Arrow Glacier Hut.
 Otherwise, the trip from Moshi up to Arrow Glacier Hut, an increase in altitude of almost 4000m, will have taken you just three days, which is far too rapid.

 The saner alternative is to head from Barranco to Barafu Campsites – and this is what most people do.
 It’s also what we describe in the itinerary, below.